Finding Legal Help

 - You may save files to a flash drive or email documents to yourself at no charge.

-- If others are waiting we will impose a two hour usage time limit.
+- If others are waiting we will impose a 30 minute limit on XChange users, and a two hour limit on all other users.

 By state law, only specific groups of state government employees may check out materials from the law library.
 All others are welcome to use materials in the library.